 Click the Add Profile button (not shown) to add a new profile, or select an existing topology hiding profile to edit.
 If adding a profile, a screen such as the following is displayed.
-Enter a Profile Name such as Avaya-SM shown below.
+Enter a Profile Name such as "Avaya-SM" shown below.
 Click Next.

-In the resultant screen, click the Add Header button to reveal additional headers.
+In the resultant screen, click the Add Header button in the upper right to reveal additional headers.

-To ensure that the domain received by Session Manager from the SBC is the expected enterprise domain, select "Overwrite" as the Replace Action for the To, From, and Request-Line headers.
+If it is desired to ensure that the domain received by Session Manager from the SBC is the expected enterprise domain, select "Overwrite" as the Replace Action for the To, From, and Request-Line headers.
 Enter the enterprise domain in the Overwrite Value column as shown below.
 In the example below, the domain received by Session Manager is changed by the SBC to "avaya.com".
 Click Finish.